replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

 ### New Features {#new-features-1-82-0}
 * Adds support for a new air gap bundle format that supports image digests and deduplication of image layers shared across images in the bundle.
-The new air gap bundle format is in beta.
-To enable this feature on your account, log in to your vendor portal account and submit a feature request for "New air gap bundle format".
+The new air gap bundle format is in Beta.
+To enable this feature on your account, log in to your vendor portal account and submit a feature request for **New air gap bundle format**.
 * Adds support for deploying images that are referenced by digest or by digest and tag, rather than by tag alone, in online installations that have a private registry configured.
 * Adds support for displaying the config values for each revision deployed in Helm-managed mode (Alpha).
 For more information about Helm-managed mode, see [Supporting helm CLI Installations (Alpha)](/vendor/helm-install).

 ### Improvements {#improvements-1-82-0}
-* Updates the local-volume-provider image to address CVE-2021-44716, CVE-2021-33194, and CVE-2022-21221 with high severity.
+* Updates the `local-volume-provider image` to address CVE-2021-44716, CVE-2021-33194, and CVE-2022-21221 with high severity.
 * Updates the configuration pages for the GitOps workflow, making it easier to set up.

 ### Bug Fixes {#bug-fixes-1-82-0}
-* Fixes an issue that prevented you from typing in the "Path" field when "Other S3-Compatible Storage" was set as the snapshot storage destination.
+* Fixes an issue that prevented you from typing in the **Path** field when **Other S3-Compatible Storage** was set as the snapshot storage destination.
-* Fixes an issue where the [LicenseFieldValue](/reference/template-functions-license-context#licensefieldvalue) template function always returned an empty string for the `isSnapshotSupported` value.
+* Fixes an issue where the `LicenseFieldValue` template function always returned an empty string for the `isSnapshotSupported` value.
+For more information about the `LicenseFieldValue` template function, see [LicenseFieldValue](/reference/template-functions-license-context#licensefieldvalue).

 ## 1.81.1